 Green LA Coalition staff and consultants bring vision, expertise and a wealth of environmental and environmental justice experience to the city’s greening movement.

-Stephanie Taylor, Executive Director, has worked in community development for over 20 years as an advocate for livable cities and community empowerment.
+Stephanie Taylor, Interim Executive Director, has worked in community development for over 20 years as an advocate for livable cities and community empowerment.
 Her environmental advocacy began when she co-founded the Verde Coalition in 1999 which created the Los Angeles Neighborhood Land Trust.
 Stephanie worked as a policy advocate, community organizer and planner for several non-profit organizations in Los Angeles including: SCANPH, New Economics for Women, Coalition LA and Central City Neighborhood Partners (CCNP).
 While at CCNP she led a Community-Driven Transportation Plan for Westlake, which was awarded a 2008 American Planning Association National Planning Excellence Award.

 Before her move to LA in 1997, Stephanie worked for the City of Boston’s Department of Neighborhood Development.
 She has a Master’s Degree in City Planning from Boston University.

 Shalimar grew up on a Hawaiian island, smack dab in the middle of the Pacific Ocean, surrounded by beautiful mountains and the cleanest water.
 Upon moving to “the big city” of Los Angeles, Shalimar realized how easy it had been to take Mother Earth for granted, and since then has personally pledged to protect Her.

 As the Communications and Program Associate of Green LA Coalition, Shalimar’s daily responsibilities include communication and public awareness outreach to members via emails/newsletters/social networking, meeting/event planning, and other general office administrative tasks.
 Please contact Shalimar with any website questions and or concerns.